-Always change the oil and filter according to the recommendations in the maintenance schedule.
+Always change the oil and filter according to the maintenance messages shown on the information display.
 The oil and filter collect contaminants that can damage your engine if they are not removed regularly.

 Changing the oil and filter requires special tools and access from underneath the vehicle.
-The vehicle should be raised on a service stationtype hydraulic lift for this service.
+The vehicle should be raised on a service station-type hydraulic lift for this service.
 Unless you have the knowledge and proper equipment, you should have this maintenance done by a skilled mechanic.